 You can employ a watching service.
 This is a regular search of Australian trade mark search that looks for applications to register trade marks similar to yours.
-If anyone intends to introduce a product name or logo that you believe may cause confusion with your trade mark, the watching service will alert you and give you time to protest that application.
+If anyone intends to introduce a product name or logo that you believe may cause confusion with your trade mark, the watching service will alert you if they file an application and give you time to protest that application.

 Understanding what the trade mark covers

 The fact that someone has already registered a trade mark identical or similar to your proposed one does not prevent you from using or registering it.

 This is because every trade mark registration and application includes a description of the goods or services covered by it.
 Another name may be identical to yours but the product or service it is applied to may be totally different.